-The CMPA’s medical-legal cases show that adverse patient outcomes can be associated with a surgeon’s intraoperative decisions.
+The CMPA’s medico-legal cases show that adverse patient outcomes can be associated with a surgeon’s intraoperative decisions.
 The cases show further that problems with intraoperative decisions can be diagnostic errors, which are sometimes preventable.
 To improve your intraoperative diagnostic decisions, strive to practise reflectively, recruit cognitive capacity from others when needed, and enhance information gathering by fostering an OR culture of safety.

 - The Canadian Medical Protective Association and the Healthcare Insurance Reciprocal of Canada.
 CMPA and HIROC; 2016 April.
 Surgical safety in Canada: A 10-year review of CMPA and HIROC medico-legal data: Detailed analysis [cited 2020May 15].

 - Peer experts refer to physicians retained by the parties in a legal action to interpret and provide their opinion on clinical, scientific, or technical issues surrounding the care provided.
 They are typically of similar training and experience as the physicians whose care they are reviewing.

 - While this case scenario is based on an actual medico-legal case at the CMPA, certain facts have been omitted, changed, and added for illustrative purposes and to ensure anonymity for the parties involved.

 - This percentage was calculated from 15,190 cases that closed by the CMPA between 2014 and 2018 inclusive with information available for in-depth analysis of safe medical care.

 - Graber ML, Sanchez JA, Barach P. Diagnostic error in surgery and surgical services.
 In: Sanchez JA, Barach P, Johnson JK, Jacobs JP, editors.
 Surgical Patient Care.
 Switzerland: Springer International Publishing; 2017. p.
 397-412